moj-analytical-services/data-engineering-template/README.md

+UPDATE THIS
+STILL TO DO: make pre-commit check if venv active, or at least relevant packages installed

 # Ministry of Justice data engineering template repository

 Use this template to [create a repository](https://github.com/moj-analytical-services/data-engineering-template/generate) with the default initial files for a Ministry of Justice data engineering Github repository.
 These include: